 You Do Have A Choice

 Even though we currently live in some pretty turbulent and concurrently lenient times regarding the standard traditions prevalent over the decades, there are alternatives to traditional marriage that are legal, viable, and far less stressful than planning a wedding, the feast that goes along with it, a highly anticipated reception to celebrate with friends and family, and (last but not least) an entire future together.
-Some people love concocting their dream wedding with a huge celebration to accompany it, but this isn't a great fit for everyone, nor is every individual planning on a lifelong relationship with another obligated to indulge in such ceremonies and festivities.
+Some people love concocting their dream wedding with a huge celebration to accompany it, but this isn't a great fit for everyone.
+Every individual is planning on a lifelong relationship with another obligated to indulge in such ceremonies and festivities.
 Someone can just as easily come up with their idea of how a service acknowledging a lifelong commitment should be and have this experience in the same relative manner, letting the world know who they've chosen as their non-legally wedded partner for life, and this can be just as legitimate to those emotionally involved.
 Not everyone requires a piece of paper to confirm their decision to choose one mate for the rest of their lives, but then again, many still do.

 Marriage itself is a legally binding contract recognized as a lawful union.
-It's not something that magically just goes away the moment a couple falls apart or takes their rings off their fingers.
+It's not something that magically goes away when a couple falls apart or takes their rings off their fingers.
 If the marriage ends, the courts (which seem very far removed from the actual ceremony) will not acknowledge this without filing for a divorce and enduring a far more complex (and pricy) legal situation than the few minutes it initially took to acquire your marriage license in the first place.
 Divorces are notorious for taking months and sometimes even a year or more to resolve and have fully processed through the legal systems in any area.
 Remember, you did have to apply for that license to wed your significant other in the beginning.
-Divorcing is as difficult in many cases as dissolving a business partnership, and perhaps even more so as there are emotions involved that include the bedroom rather than the boardroom, and passions can run high in the worst way possible when the legal process drags out your unwanted relationship even longer, since you're unable to walk away simply.
+Divorcing is as difficult in many cases as dissolving a business partnership, and perhaps even more so as there are emotions involved that include the bedroom rather than the boardroom, and passions can run high in the worst way possible when the legal process drags out your unwanted relationship even longer since you're unable to walk away.
 (Some divorces can technically be granted, depending on state laws, based upon physical abandonment of a spouse, but that is a different topic entirely of its own.)
-If you've chosen to share your lives with someone but have grown unhappy and bitter over time, every single asset within your home and life will have to be divided somehow, and rarely does a couple have enough of everything to evenly split between the two of them when it's all over.
+If you've chosen to share your life with someone but have grown unhappy and bitter over time, every single asset within your home and life will have to be divided somehow, and rarely does a couple have enough of everything to evenly split between the two of them when it's all over.
 Feeling fueled by the frustrations of whatever has caused the marriage to fall into disarray, many spouses will go into a divorce hearing spiteful and causing further complications as a final act of revenge or punishment against the one they feel has done them wrong.
 As awful as it may sound, it is something that happens, and it happens often.
-Without that legal binding forcing you to endure the divorcing process though, you can easily save a lot of time, money, and frustration if the fairy tale dream wasn't all that it seemed.
+Without that legal binding forcing you to endure the divorcing process, though, you can easily save a lot of time, money, and frustration if the fairy tale dream wasn't all that it seemed.

 What If You Want Children?

-In potentially abusive situations (or ones not particularly safe due to other means), because some individuals do end up feeling trapped and that it's required of them to commit themselves to a harmful significant other for life, remaining unmarried and therefore not legally bound is the safest course of action in the event that the two have had children together.
+In potentially abusive situations (or ones not particularly safe due to other means), because some individuals do end up feeling trapped and that it's required of them to commit themselves to a harmful significant other for life, remaining unmarried and therefore not legally bound is the safest course of action if the two have had children together.
 Though it still would not be easy to escape such a pervasive situation, having one less tie can greatly increase the likelihood that the non-abusive parent and their child can eventually slip away and remove themselves from the circumstances without worrying about the other person using legal tactics to force them to stay or to keep the child exposed to such an environment.

-What If We Wish To Share A Home?
+If We Wish To Share A Home?

 Choosing to share a home can involve renting and sharing expenses or purchasing as a whole together.
 This is possible without signing a marital contract and pledging "until death we do part."
 In the event of purchasing a home together, a non-married couple may have doubts if the relationship is going to last as long as a thirty-year mortgage, whereas that's usually far less of a concern for an incredibly hopeful married couple.
 Again, if things fall apart and the bridge of handling the home must be crossed, it is probably far less stressful to cross it without the court's intervention and to have someone else decide the final results of your matters for you.
-A couple can always enlist the aid of attorneys or even a mediator to help them with the process if they wish to part ways later on.
+A couple can always enlist attorneys or even a mediator to help them with the process if they wish to part ways later on.

-We are no longer living in the day and age where women need men to take care of them, and that dependence, especially from a financial point of view, should never be a reason for getting married or for living together.
+We are no longer living in the day and age where women need men to take care of them, and that dependence, especially from a financial point of view, should never be a reason for getting married or living together.
 Before deciding to commit to either one, it is important that each partner can live independently and sustain their lives and property on their own.
 By doing so, then the relationship is merely the cherry on top of a life that is already happy and stable.

 The Choice Is Yours

 Not all couples will find that they agree on joining into a marriage in the traditional sense with a ceremony, bells, whistles, and a strict binding of a legal nature.
-Sometimes they may just choose to simply mesh their lives together in the literal sense but without the legal repercussions of a standard marriage.
+Sometimes they may choose to mesh their lives together in the literal sense without the legal repercussions of a standard marriage.
 Many couples in modern times are now opting even to buy rings, have a small ceremony with those closest to them, and recite vows of loyalty for life without ever involving the legal system, and this works just fine for them.
-Many couples still also choose the traditional route and
+Many couples still also choose the traditional route.

 The ability to bounce ideas and confused or conflicted feelings off of the proverbial soundboard, in this case of a licensed professional therapist, at ReGain.us could be a good first step in helping a couple determine exactly what the goals for their relationship are and how they should best go about achieving those wants and needs.
-Not every path for the future is right for every single couple, and seeking professional help can greatly benefit in helping a duo figure out what the best choice for them may be.
+Not every path for the future is right for every couple, and seeking professional help can greatly benefit in helping a duo figure out what the best choice for them may be.

-With ReGain.us you can be assured that your concerns will most definitely be heard.
+With ReGain.us, you can be assured that your concerns will most definitely be heard.
 Your sessions will be held online in the comfort and security of your own home (or homes).
 Allow one of our licensed professional therapists to help you in this life-changing decision so that your choice is based upon what you truly want for your committed relationship compared to feeling pressured by what everyone else thinks you should be doing instead.